Maikeli Lomu

-Maikeli Lomu (born 29 October 1997) is a footballer who played as a defender for the Veitongo FC.
+Maikeli Lomu (born 29 October 1997) is a footballer who played as a defender for Nukuhetulu FC.
 Born in the United States, he is a Tonga international.

 Life and career

 Lomu was born on 29 October 1997 in Spanish Fork, has a diverse heritage, with a Tongan father and an American mother.
 Growing up in his hometown of Spanish Fork, he attended Spanish Fork High School.
 Married with three daughters, he and his wife once co-owned a pottery studio together.
 Over the years, he has also resided in Texas.

 Lomu primarily plays as a central midfielder, having developed his skills on his high school soccer team.
 Although he was offered a college soccer scholarship, the opportunity was withdrawn after he served a Mormon mission.
 In 2024, he signed with Tongan club Veitongo FC and has since represented Tonga internationally.
 His first call-up to the Tonga national football team came during the 2026 FIFA World Cup qualification, though the team was eliminated in the first round.

+In 2025, Lomu joined Nukuhetulu FC and made his debut in the 2026 OFC Men's Champions League qualifying stage match against Tupapa Maraerenga F.C.